 - I may never be able to forget that marbled piece of heaven melting one savored bite at a time in my mouth.

 - I may never be able to forgive regular steak for requiring me to wield a knife to cut it, when Kobe steak succumbed so readily to my fork.

 - I certainly will never be able to pay $70 for a regular steak that doesn’t even have an A anywhere in its pathetic grading system, when I know I could pay just $8 more and see stars when I chew.

-So, I’m afraid the answer is a definitive yes.
-Regular steak has been ruined forever.
 I will always remember how amazing it was eating Kobe beef.

 For more foodie things to do in Osaka, see our post on Dotonbori Street – one of the best street food destinations in the world.
 And if you’re planning to spend some time in Tokyo, we have a 3-day foodie itinerary that will help you tackle the many food possibilities in Tokyo.

 One more thing — if you are planning to visit more places in Japan (like a round trip from Osaka to Tokyo), I highly recommend the Japan Rail Pass.
 Traveling in Japan can be expensive.
 The Rail Pass will save you a tremendous amount of time and money.